 Child Saftey Standards

 St Paul’s Cathedral is strongly committed to safeguarding the children and vulnerable people who participate in our services and other activities.
-A copy of the Child Safe Policy and Code of Conduct can be found here.
+A copy of the Child Safe Policies and Code of Conduct can be found here.

 In the case of an emergency, Cathedral Staff will advise and direct all visitors on appropriate action.
 Cathedral Staff will provide direction to the teacher in charge of the group and this person is responsible for ensuring compliance with the directions by all students.